-This is the final part in our series about identifying and correcting errors.
+The final article in our series on identifying and correcting errors in accounts.

 Previously, in parts one and two, we discussed using the trial balance to help ensure the accuracy and integrity of a set of accounts, but acknowledged its limitations in doing so, because whilst it discloses some errors, there are others it does not.

 We named the six errors that are not disclosed by the trial balance as their effect on it does not cause an imbalance, and we looked at examples of how to correct them.

 Now we need to return to the trial balance and think about what happens when there is an imbalance, so that when we have an error to correct, we can work out what to do if the answer is ‘yes’ to the question: ‘Is the trial balance unbalanced by what has happened?’

 When the columns of the trial balance do not match